aerobounce/trim.lua/README.md

 - **trim.lua** is aimed only for extraction of clips with **no-transcoding**.
 Encodings will never be occured.
 - Without encoding, video trimming becomes tricky.
-    - Without transcoding, points you can specify to trim is limited to keyframes.
+    - Without transcoding, a point you can specify to trim is limited to keyframes.
     - Tested several softwares on macOS and as far as I know there is no software that can do it accurately.
 Well, there is, but none were perfect nor lightweight.
     - This script is here to achieve accuracy as much as possible — **Making a clip from a file within minimum keyframe distance, without transcoding**.